atakanaltok/awesome-useful-websites/README.md

 * https://gumroad.com/ - From the Sahil Lavingia, the author of "The Minimalist Entrepreneur"
 * https://takeout.google.com/ - Export a copy of all your Google data
 * https://www.joinhoney.com/ - Honey extension automatically searches for coupons on 30,000+ sites around the globe
+* https://bothelp.io/widget - Free chat button widget for website
+* https://www.certificateclaim.com/ (~$) - Digital service to create and send all kinds of certificates

 ### Marketing
 * https://telega.io/ - Find the target audience in Telegram and launch effective advertising campaigns
+* https://igmassdms.com/ ($) - Send direct IG messages to your targeted audience, without using your account

 ### Trends